 One of the things I did before us deciding on the exact date we’d be moving was I watched the cost of flying here.
 You can travel to Hawai’i on a budget!
 The first thing you want to do is to check out Google Flights.
 Using Google Flights will help you determine the best time to fly.
 Put in your desired vacation time and then you can see if it is cheaper to fly here at another time of the year.
 I like using Google Flights because it automatically uses all the major airlines and shows you the cheapest flight each day.
 Once you find your most inexpensive day, you can then use the usual deal sites like Priceline.com, Hotwire.com, and Kayak.com to find your flights.
 Just remember to keep in mind the pricing you found with Google Flights to be sure you are getting a better deal.
 It is usually cheaper to fly into Kona rather than Hilo.

 Find cheap lodging

 This is probably the most expensive part of the trip.
-However, you do not have to pay an arm and a leg for lodging here in Hawai’i.
-Yes, everyone wants to stay at a hotel at the beach, however, if you are coming to Hawai’i on a budget then you can and will find much cheaper lodging away from the beaches.
+However, you do not have to pay an arm and a leg for accommodation here in Hawai’i.
+Yes, everyone wants to stay at a hotel at the beach, however, if you are coming to Hawai’i on a budget, then you can and will find much cheaper lodging away from the beaches.
 We stayed at a Holiday Inn right in Kona that was within walking distance to the ocean, shops, and even food for a fraction of the cost of the beach resort hotels.
-You even have the option of renting a house or condo for the time you will be in Hawai’i.
+You also have the option of renting a house or condo for the time you will be in Hawai’i.
 Although it is cheaper to fly into Kona, it is cheaper to stay on the Hilo side of the island.

 Find cheap transportation